Q&A: How can I place my faith in a God who continues to let such terrible things happen?

-Here’s my A: To respond to this question (and the feelings out of which it arose), I’d like to expand our idea of what ‘God’ is and bring some of our assumptions around faith into inquiry.
+To respond to this question, we’re gonna have to expand our idea of what ‘God’ is and bring some of our assumptions around faith into inquiry.

-For example, we might question the assumption that God (or any divine being) takes sides in our conflicts.
-We might question the assumption that God should fight actions that we (in our human mind) consider wrong or evil.
+We’ll need to question the assumption that God (or any Divine being) takes sides in our conflicts.
+We’ll have to question our assumption that God has the same notions of good and evil that we hold.

-This can be frightening at first.
-If no ‘one’ is in charge, then we are on our own.
-But that is the farthest thing from the truth, which is so wide and deep that, from our small minded perspective, it can be hard to see.
+This can be frightening.
+It can feel as if no one is in charge.
+It can make us feel as if we are on our own.
+Yet this is the farthest thing from the truth, which is so wide and deep that, from our small minded perspective, it can be hard to see.

 This truth, as stated by all spiritual masters from gurus to avatars – including the actual teachings of Jesus, the Buddha and the gurus of India – is that there is One in charge – only One.

 Our despair becomes calling.
 Our fear becomes outrage.
 Our powerlessness becomes empowerment.
 How?
-By reclaiming authority from the ‘king on a throne’ and placing it where it has always been: in our own hearts.
+By reclaiming authority from the ‘king on a throne’ and placing it where it has always been: in our own hands – and our own hearts.

-When we are shocked by another terrible story on the news, we can begin to realize: these things will happen until the human community that causes them responds to its own authority over them.
+Now, When we are shocked by another terrible story on the news, we know the truth: these things will happen until the human community stops them.

 These things will stop when we stop placing our authority in kings, presidents, prime ministers and Gods and respond from our own authority, reclaiming the world that we are responsible to make.